-Maintaining safe and inclusive school communities requires diligence and dedication from all stakeholders, including leadership, educators, parents, students, community members, and law enforcement.
+Maintaining safe and inclusive communities requires diligence and dedication from all stakeholders, including law enforcement, leadership, educators, parents, students, and community members.
 While this essential work cannot happen overnight or with one meeting, we can learn from leaders like those highlighted in the film Beyond the Badge that our schools can continue to be the seedbeds of our democracy through effective collaboration.
 This guide focuses on the power of effective partnerships between school staff, law enforcement, and the community to create safe and inclusive schools.